 [Section 49 amended by No. 59 of 1995 s.
 67; No. 69 of 2006 s.
 36.]

 49A.
-Person may request separate trust account
+Client may ask settlement agent for separate trust account

 (1) A person may request that moneys paid by that person to a settlement agent in respect of a transaction be deposited to the credit of a separate interest bearing trust account maintained in accordance with section 49.